Planting blueberry bushes is great for for both large and small yard landscaping, but did you know they also make wonderful hedges and living fences?

 Good hedges: (3-4 ft tall) Farthing - which has HUGE berries, Sunshine, and Prima Donna, the latter like its name, is a little temperamental.

-Eric Furman, PHD is a biochemist/patent attorney, and his garden is one big experiment with at least 70 blueberry plants, but you don't have to be that over the top.
+We'd like to thank Eric Furman, PHD for his tips on planting blue berry bushes.
+Eric is a biochemist/patent attorney, and his garden is one big experiment with at least 70 blueberry plants, but you don't have to be that over the top.
 "It's easy" he says, "if you group plants together according to their preferred soil type and sunlight preferences.
 Make your plants feel at home, by getting as close to their native conditions as possible."

 We hope you enjoyed this article on planting blue berry bushes.
 Please stop by the raspberry/blackberry page too, or any of the links below for more back yard projects!